 A significant amount of research on reading comprehension of English learners focuses on pre-reading activities and few examine the relationship between reading comprehension and culturally relevant texts.
 This study examines the relationship between culturally relevant reading materials and reading comprehension of such texts by English learners.
 It addresses the primary question of whether reading comprehension of culturally familiar texts is better than that of culturally unfamiliar ones.
 The study aims at enhancing the teaching and learning of reading comprehension through the use of culturally relevant texts.
 It involves a comparison of comprehension results between these types of texts.
 Results suggest an increase in the comprehension of culturally relevant materials as defined in this study and independent of first or second-language culture.
 One of the results can be considered somewhat surprising; namely, comprehension of a text in second language may be impacted by experiences of the learner in the second language culture—which may be very different from those of the first culture.
 Based on the findings of this study it may be concluded that encouraging teachers in a frequent and systematic use of culturally relevant reading materials may provide English learners more conceptual abilities in reading comprehension and perhaps reading motivation.
 The study concludes with reflections and possibilities of further research.

 Rice, Rallou Mavromati, "Exploring Reading Comprehension using Culturally Familiar and Unfamiliar Narrative texts in an Intermediate ESL Classroom" (2014).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 54.